BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Expert Rider
 - Horse Lord

-**ACTIVE/PASSIVE RULES**
+- **Horn of the Hammerhand** `ACTIVE`

-- **Horn of the Hammerhand** `ACTIVE` - This is a Unique war horn.
+This is a Unique war horn.
 Additionally, once per game at the start of any Move Phase, Erkenbrand can unleash a fearsome blow of the Horn of the Hammerhand.
 Until the End Phase of the turn, enemy models within 24" of Erkenbrand suffer a -1 penalty to any Courage Test they are required to make.

 </div>